taming-the-state-in-react/taming-the-state-in-react/manuscript/05-redux-advanced/03-redux-architecture.md

 ### Part 17: Testing

 Every application in production should be tested.
 Therefore, the next step could be to add a couple of tests to your application.
 The chapter will only cover a handful of tests to demonstrate testing in Redux.
 You could add more of them on your own.
-In addition, the chapter will not test your view layer.
+However, the chapter will not test your view layer, because this is covered in "The Road to learn React".

-Since you have bootstrapped your application with create-react-app, it already comes with [Jest](https://facebook.github.io/jest/) to test your application.
+Since you have set up your application with create-react-app, it already comes with [Jest](https://facebook.github.io/jest/) to test your application.
 You can give a filename the prefix *test* to include it in your test suite.
 Once you run `npm test` on the command line, all included tests will get executed.
 The following files were not created for you, thus you would have to create them on your own.

 First, let's create a test file for the story reducer.
 As you have learned, a reducer gets a previous state and an action as input and returns a new state.
 It is a pure function and thus it should be simple to test because it has no side-effects.